remove blank lines with grep command

 For example 1

-The content grep_command.txt file as below
+The content grep_command.txt file is as follows:

 welcome to huuphan.com